tylerneylon/pumba/markdown/parse7.md

     -- end_char -->
     --   '"' <pop>

-Recall that `phrase` is the default rule parsed repeatedly until either an error occurs or the string being parsed is exhausted.
+The `phrase` rule is the default one parsed repeatedly until either an error occurs or the string being parsed is exhausted.
 The `str` mode parses small character sequences at a time: either an escaped character, a non-escaped non-quote character, or an ending quote.
 Notice the